 The Granny Women used a combination of herbs, faith and magic.
 However, Granny Women didn't view their work as magic, but as healing arts.
 If you had a headache, they might apply salt to your head to draw out the pain.
 A tea mixed with whiskey would be rubbed on a baby's gums for relief from teething.
 A burn might be treated by fanning smoke over the burn along with a short incantation.

-The practices were a mix of folk medicine, usually herbal and ancient folk magic, often with Celtic origins The herbs were readily found in the wilds of the Appalachian mountains, a Granny Woman often learned about local herbs from Native Americans.
+The practices were a mix of folk medicine, usually herbal and ancient folk magic, often with Celtic origins.

 Ozark Folk Magic